Poland Spring

-Poland Spring is a brand of bottled water, produced in Poland, Maine.
-It is named after the original natural spring in the town of Poland, Maine it was drawn from.
-Today it is a subsidiary of BlueTriton Brands, formerly Nestlé Waters North America, and sold in the United States.
+Poland Spring is a brand of bottled water produced in Poland, Maine.
+It is named after the natural spring in the town of Poland, Maine from which it was originally drawn.
+It was a subsidiary of the private equity firm, BlueTriton Brands, formerly Nestlé Waters North America, and sold in the United States, prior to its 2024 sale.
+In 2024, BlueTriton merged with Primo Water, and relisted itself on the NYSE under the ticker symbol PRMB, on November 11.
 The spring was first exploited commercially in 1859 by Hiram W. Ricker, owner of a nearby inn.
-Contemporary demand is so great the brand's water is derived from multiple sources in the state of Maine including Poland Spring and Garden Spring in Poland, Maine, Clear Spring in Hollis, Evergreen Spring in Fryeburg, Spruce Spring in Pierce Pond Township, White Cedar Spring in Dallas Plantation, and Bradbury Spring in Kingfield, and Cold Springs in Denmark.
+Contemporary demand is so great that the brand's water is derived from multiple sources in the state of Maine including Poland Spring and Garden Spring in Poland, Clear Spring in Hollis, Evergreen Spring in Fryeburg, Spruce Spring in Pierce Pond Township, White Cedar Spring in Dallas Plantation, Bradbury Spring in Kingfield, and Cold Springs in Denmark.

 Poland Spring was the top-selling spring water brand in America in 2006.
-In 2007, the Poland Spring brand adopted a bottle using 30% less plastic, as did the other Nestlé Waters North America brands.

 History

 The spring dates back to the late 18th century.
 In 1797, The Wentworth Ricker Inn opened at the homestead of Jabez Ricker.
 In 1844, Jabez's grandson, Hiram W. Ricker claimed that spring water from the property cured him of chronic dyspepsia.
 In 1861, the inn was enlarged and renamed The Mansion House.
 The inn had grown to a resort, and his discussions with guests led them to also praise the drinking water.
 In this period, it was quite fashionable to "take the waters" for almost all illnesses, causing an uptick in business.
 The Rickers soon began bottling the water.
-Expanded again into an extravagant resort that locals dubbed "Ricker's Folly", the inn was renamed the Poland Spring House and opened On July 4, 1876.
+Expanded again into an extravagant resort that locals dubbed "Ricker's Folly", the inn was renamed the Poland Spring House and opened on July 4, 1876.
 The inn remained a significant resort into the early 20th century, but the Ricker family lost control of the company during the 1930s.
 A resort still operates on the site.

-Poland Spring operated independently since its inception until it was purchased by the Perrier Water Company in 1980.
-In 1992 Nestle acquired Poland Spring when it took over the Perrier company.
+Poland Spring operated independently until it was purchased by the Perrier Water Company in 1980.
+In 1992, Nestle acquired Poland Spring when it took over the Perrier company.
 In March 2021, Nestle completed a $4.3 billion deal selling its North American bottled water brands, including Poland Spring, to two private-equity firms.
+In June 2024 a merger of Primo Water and the private equity-owned, BlueTriton Brands, was announced, and then completed on November 8, precipitating a name change of the company to Primo Brands.